dhutapratama/docs/events.md

     }

 > **Note**
 > Your event listeners may also type-hint any dependencies they need on their constructors.
-All event listeners are resolved via the Laravel [service container](/docs/{{version}}/container), so dependencies will be injected automatically.
+All event listeners are resolved via the Lets [service container](/docs/{{version}}/container), so dependencies will be injected automatically.

 <a name="stopping-the-propagation-of-an-event"></a>
 #### Stopping The Propagation Of An Event